Companies Offering COVID-19 Testing Kits

 ProcurementIQ provides a list of vendors offering COVID-19 testing kits

 MD-based Qiagen LLC has received $598,000 from BARDA’s EZ-BAA process.
 Qiagen is developing a test called QIAstat-Dx RPS2, that will be added to its existing QIAstat-Dx Respiratory Panel and is able to produce results in about one hour.
-This test has received Emergency Use Authorization (EUA) from the FDA as of March 24, 2020 and shipments to the United States from Germany have begun.
+This test has received EUA from the FDA as of March 24, 2020 and shipments to the United States from Germany have begun.
 The FDA has determined that Qiagen’s test is for research use only (RUO).
 The RUO designation, in effect, allows the test to be distributed to researchers who can subsequently determine if the product could have a diagnostic purpose.
 However, some assays never transition from RUO to diagnostic applications.

 If you're looking for additional information on procurement research, vendor research or other coronavirus-related information, please contact us at 1-888-878-9429.